Balatonberény

 Balatonberény is a village in Somogy county, Hungary, with a popular nudist beach.
-The country village had a population of 1,200 in 2011.
+The village had a population of 1,200 in 2011.

 The settlement is part of the Balatonboglár wine region.

 History

 General history

 A late Bronze Age cemetery has been found near the town.

 Many of inhabitants escaped to the reed-woods of Small Balaton (Kis-Balaton) close to the village and Lake Balaton when the Ottoman Empire conquered the village.

 By 1733 the Hunyady family had become the largest landlord in the area.

 Churches

 The town's first recorded church owned lands was noted in 1332.
 The Roman Catholic church was built around 1350 and it got seriously damaged during the Ottoman invasion.

 Castles

 The Star Castle (known locally as the Csillagvár) lies at the border with the settlement of Balatonszentgyörgy.
 The star-shaped, fortress-like building was constructed by László Festetics during the 1820s as a hunting lodge and an exhibition inside the building introduces the life of knights of border castles in the 16th century.